- Physical Education (B.S.)

 - PE 201 Physiology of Exercise

-The process for admission begins when the student enrolls in PE 140.
-Applications for freshman/first-year students are due April 15.
-Review of freshmen students' applications and official notification of the results of this review would occur during the summer.
+The progression to the clinical component of the program requires freshman/first-year students to submit portfolios by April 15 and complete the Certified Background package by May 15.
+Review of portfolios and official notification of the results of this review would occur during the summer.

 - Overall GPA of 2.5